nightroman/FarNet/Vessel/README.md

 # Vessel

 Vessel is the FarNet module for Far Manager.\
-It provides smart history of files, folders, commands.
+It provides enhanced history of files, folders, commands.

 **Module**